Evidence for Evolution Student Learning Guide (HS) (coming soon)

 5. To prove evolution true, we need evidence of descent with modification

-Darwin had a three word phrase that sums up the process of evolution: descent with modification.
+Darwin had a three-word phrase that, for him, summed up the process of evolution: descent with modification.

 - Descent means “coming from an ancestor.”